Technology Badges in the Online MSEd in Learning Design and Technology

-Digital badges are visual representation of a stackable skill set — a powerful micro credentialing tool for identifying and validating the rich array of people's skills, knowledge, accomplishments, and competencies.
+Digital badges are visual representations of a stackable skillset — a powerful micro credentialing tool for identifying and validating the rich array of people's skills, knowledge, accomplishments, and competencies.

 Each badge focuses on a specific technology tool and supplies background information, examples and instructions for using it.
 By moving through various levels of challenges, you can gain experience using the tool and receive feedback.
 You will be awarded a badge when you demonstrate mastery of that tool.

 Instructors in the MSEd program may also suggest or assign specific digital tools in their classes.
 If you have not had previous experience with that specific tool, you can immediately go to the badge system, select the badge and develop your knowledge and facility with that tool.